 Believe Your Truth

 What role does disagreement play in the good life?
 What does it mean to respect the perspectives and evidence of people who disagree with you?
 And how worried should we be about forming moral beliefs, political beliefs, or philosophical beliefs in an "echo chamber"?
 In this class, we'll be considering the relationship between rationality, disagreement, and respect.
 By the end of class, you will:

 - Reflect on the proper influence of individual backgrounds and starting points in belief formation

-- Reflect on the proper response to disagreement and diversity of beliefs.
+- Form your own view on the proper (epistemic) response to disagreement and diversity of beliefs.